Modern Slavery Act Statement

 10. Environmental Management

-The Group’s operations have communicated these principles to all key suppliers.
-Senior aims to be a good partner, it and will work with its key suppliers to support any necessary improvements, encourage continual improvement, and recognise good performance.
-Failure to comply with Senior’s Principles would result in a review of the supply contract.
+Senior aims to be a good partner; it will work with its suppliers to support any necessary improvements and encourage continual improvement.
+Failure to comply with the Sustainable Sourcing Standards would result in a review, and possible termination, of the supply contract.

 • Whistle Blowing Policy